akchonya/aiogram-3-faq/docs/common_questions.md

 dp = Dispatcher(fsm_strategy=FSMStrategy.CHAT)
 ```

-**What if I want to have both private states and group states?** You can use [Redis](https://akchonya.github.io/aiogram-3-faq/deeper_knowledge/#redis) to store any kind of states you want.
+**What if I want to have both private states and group states?** You can use [Storages](https://docs.aiogram.dev/en/latest/dispatcher/finite_state_machine/storages.html) to store any kind of custom states you want.

 ## Does aiogram support Telegram Bot API 7.2?